 40. What's your secret hidden talent?

-41. What song describes you in high school?
+41. What song perfectly describes your high school self?

 42. Who can you do a voice impression of?

-43. What is the coolest compliment someone of the same sex has ever given you?
+43. What's the best compliment someone of the same sex has ever given you?

 44. What's the most embarrassing thing that's ever happened to you?